The manual listing was getting too long, so the reenacting/historical interest books now have their own web page.

 (Includes the MG 1, MG 2, MG 3, MG42, MG 53, MG 74)

-MG 42 Armorer's Manual - WW2 Military Issue
+MG 42 Armorer's Manual - WW2 German Military Issue

 This manual is the most technically detailed manual for the MG42 available.